 DISC Personality Test

 DISC stands for Dominance, Influence, Steadiness, Conscientiousness.
+This personality test looks at two traits: how we interact with people and how we interact with work.
 You can take a formal test here, or you can simply answer these two questions:

 Based on your answer to those two questions, you will belong to 1 of 4 personality groups.

 The group directly opposite of you is the group you're most likely to have conflicts with because their strengths are your weaknesses.
 For example, D-Types are likely to have conflicts with S-Types, and C-Types are likely to have conflicts with I-Types.
 But if you are aware of this, then you can change your attitude to focus on your strengths and appreciate other people's different strengths.

 D-Type means Dominance-Type.
 These people are outgoing and people-focused.
 They are demanding, decisive, and doers.
 Their main strength is that they get things done quickly.
 Their weaknesses are that they can be stubborn when giving opinions and they can miss details when getting things done quickly.
 Notice that in the picture, D is farthest from S, so the biggest weakness for D-types is group harmony, which is the strength of S-types.

 I-Type means Influence-Type.
 These people are outgoing and task-focused.
 They are inspiring, influential, and ideators.
 Their main strengths are talking and giving ideas.
 One of their weaknesses is that they tend to be slow to do what they say they will do.
 Also, I is farthest from C, so the biggest weakness for I-types is attention-to-detail, which is the strength of C-types.

 S-Type means Steady-Type.
 These people are reserved and people-focused.
 They are supportive and sensitive to people’s feelings.
 Their main strength is maintaining harmony with people.
 S is farthest away from D, so the main weakness for S-types is that they are slow to get things done, and it’s hard for them to make tough choices.